nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS gl/GRADE_LEVEL [g/GROUP]`

 * If a group is not provided, or left blank (`g/`), the student will not be assigned to any group.
-* The student will be assigned all existing lessons which other students in the group have.
+* The student will be assigned all the lessons of other students in the group.

 Examples:
 * `add n/John Doe p/98765432 a/John street, block 123, #01-01 gl/LCM 1`